Risks Associated with Labiaplasty Surgery & the DOVE Laser Labia Procedure

 - if, after assessment, Dr. Konrat feels the overall result will be improved by closing the small wound breakdown, then this is done by placing a few stitches in the open area to assist with healing faster and giving a better aesthetic result.

 However, minor infections can possibly occur and can affect the rate of healing.
 If this happens, some small areas may take a little longer to heal than others.
-This is an area where a large number of bacteria and other organisms normally live every day.
+The genital area is an area where a large number of bacteria and other organisms normally live every day.
 Their environment is disturbed following surgery and laser procedures, with the potential for very minor infections to occur which is why taking the prescribed antibiotics is so important.

 Bleeding / Bruising